Frequently Asked Questions about Fighting Fossil Ads

 Research shows that fossil advertising:

-Yes, science supports the need for a fossil ad ban.
-On this website you can find research papers that support a ban on fossil ads.
+On this page you can find all research papers that support a ban on fossil ads.
 Below, we will highlight some reports that all call for a ban on the promotion of high carbon products to reach the climate goals.

 • IPCC, 6th assesment, WG3 (2022)